 The following diet suggestions are very important in reducing diarrhea.

-Drinking plenty of liquids is very important when you have diarrhea.
+Drinking plenty of liquids is very important when you have diarrhea as a side effect of cancer treatment.
 You must drink enough clear liquids to make up for the fluids lost due to diarrhea.
 In addition to plain water, you should include fluids that contain some sugar and salt, such as broth or Gatorade®.
-Avoid drinks with caffeine, as they can increase diarrhea.
+Avoid drinks with caffeine, as they can actually increase diarrhea.

-In some cases, when a chemotherapy drug is known to cause diarrhea, your doctor will prescribe antidiarrheal medication.
-Please do not take an over-the-counter medicine for the diarrhea until checking with your doctor or nurse.
+In some cases, when a chemotherapy drug is known to cause diarrhea, your oncologist will prescribe an antidiarrheal medication.
+Please do not take an over-the-counter medicine until checking with your doctor or nurse.

 When to Call the Doctor